 1 9 6 8 – 1 9 7 2 (UK)

-The clear ancestor of That's Life, Braden's Week - which aired on Saturday evenings on BBC1 - not only humorously reviewed the week's events but was also an early consumers' champion, tackling thorny subjects with a light touch.
+The clear ancestor of That’s Life, Braden’s Week – which premiered on 9 November 1968 and aired on Saturday evenings on BBC1 – not only humorously reviewed the week’s events but was also an early consumers’ champion, tackling thorny subjects with a light touch.

-Canadian Bernard Braden fronted affairs, supported by a team of reporter/researchers who included John Pitman, Esther Rantzen and Harold Williamson.
+Canadian Bernard Braden – late of On The Braden Beat – fronted affairs, supported by a team of reporters and researchers who included John Pitman, Esther Rantzen and Harold Williamson.
 Williamson specialised in interviewing children.
+Jake Thackray provided a musical interlude.

-Rantzen and producer John Lloyd headed off to That's Life once Braden's Week came to a controversial end in 1972.
+Rantzen and producer John Lloyd headed off to That’s Life once Braden’s Week reached a controversial end in 1972.

-The BBC were unhappy that Braden had decided to advertise Stork margarine on ITV and dismissed him, claiming it was not viable for the host of a consumer programme to be seen endorsing goods commercially.
+The BBC were furious that Braden had decided to advertise Stork margarine on ITV and dismissed him, claiming it was not viable for the host of a consumer programme to be seen endorsing goods commercially.
+He told friends that the money was just too good to turn down.

 Braden returned to Canadian television before resurfacing on British programmes such as After Noon Plus and a revamped All Our Yesterdays in 1987.